 Most importantly, be sure to provide reassurance and support to encourage an older adult to regain his or her self-assurance and confidence and to lessen anxiety.

-For additional recommendations on preventing falls, to arrange for a free in-home safety assessment, or to begin in-home care, contact the experts in Alaska home care at Midnight Sun Home Care any time at (907) 677-7890.
+For additional recommendations on preventing falls, to arrange for a free in-home safety assessment or to learn more about our Anchorage, AK, care for seniors and the areas we serve, contact Midnight Sun Home Care any time at (907) 677-7890.
 See our full service area.